microbus-io/fabric/docs/tech/patharguments.md

 ## Unnamed Arguments

-Path arguments that are left unnamed are automatically given the names `path1`, `path2` etc. in order of their definition.
+Path arguments that are left unnamed are automatically given the names `path1`, `path2` etc. in order of their appearance.
 In the following example, the three unnamed path arguments are named `path1`, `path2` and `path3`.
 It is recommended to name path arguments and avoid this ambiguity.

 ```yaml
 functions: